 export default App;

 In our parent users component, we will render all users.
-When one of them is clicked, the user will be injected to the page with the help of Outlet component from the react-router package.
+When one of them is clicked, the child nested :user

 import React from "react";